Lu9us/Pack/README.md

 currently not implemented but planned:
 * automatic cluster propergation
-* HTTP headers: I need to learn more about how the wrapped HTTP server represents them and write a translation for the wrapper.
 * Custom Message types.
 * Robust error checking.
 * TDD: This would be here but I forgot tests have to be part of a seprate projects in C#